bu-bioinfo-comp-workshops/bu-bioinfo-comp-workshops.github.io/workshops/workshop_4/workshop_4_instructions.md

 # Sample Initial Prompt
 ```
-I need to download and analyze multiple ancient mitochondrial genome FASTA
-files from a public database.
-Please generate Snakemake rules and Python
-code to batch process each sample, compute sequence statistics, and
-generate a comparative GC content plot.
+I need to download and analyze multiple microbe genome FASTA files from a public database.
+Please generate Snakemake rules and Python code to batch process each sample, compute sequence statistics, and generate a comparative GC content plot.
 ```
 # Clone the github classroom repository
 Clone the github classroom repository and open your VSCode session within the